 Our inner voice is oftentimes very inconvenient, like a childish muse.
 We don’t want to listen when we know we should, finding out later much pain and hardship could’ve easily been avoided.
 God sends us these signals, like them or not, as a way of protection and to keep us from wasting our valuable time.

-Everyone is guilty of not listening, and believe me, I'm far from exception.
-I've had relationships which continued due to personal stubbornness, an unwillingness to give up, and not realizing that some people just weren't meant to be part of my life forever--rather only for a season.
-And during each and every one God was texting me loud and clear, "Let it go, move on, they're not right for you, and the doubts you have now will only escalate."
-He was right every time, so why didn't I listen?
-What makes us want to believe when our conscious is saying loud and clear, "no!"
+Everyone is guilty of not listening, and believe me, I’m far from exception.
+I’ve had many relationships which didn’t continue due to personal stubbornness, an unwillingness to give up, and a belief that some people just aren’t meant to be part of my life forever--rather only for a season.
+And during each and every one God was texting me loud and clear, “Let it go, move on, they’re not right for you, and the doubts you have now will only escalate.”
+He was right every time, so why didn’t I listen?
+What makes us want to believe when our conscious is saying loud and clear, “no!”

 Our inner voice is also used in our professional lives.
 All of us want that bestseller, that grand deal sprinting us closer to our goals, those contacts we meet at the right place and time causing our lives to grow and succeed beyond our wildest dreams.
 We’re constantly searching and seeking them out, but God is pointing you towards them all the time.
 It doesn’t always happen inside our desired time frame, but he has you in the palm of his hand.

-Have you ever driven, or walked a certain direction for no good reason, oddly taken the long route home, said goodbye to harmful habits, steered clear of a certain group of people because they drained your energy just being around them, helped a stranger for no clear reason, moved from a certain neighborhood or city because it made you uncomfortable, changed jobs when the one you had seemed, okay, said "goodbye" to a teary-eyed girlfriend or boyfriend because you weren't emotionally fulfilled, chose to leave a certain space because the energy was draining or felt dark, decided not to buy that person's used car, kept shopping for a better deal at the mall rather than just going ahead and buying what's in front of you, replaced your Doctor for one better qualified, became friends with one and not another, went home instead of going out and having a few, changed your eating habits after years of knowing you should, gone back to attending church after being vacant in the pews, and mostly, just listened quietly for God to lead you in all things while immediately hearing an answer?
+Have you ever driven, or walked a certain direction for no good reason, taken the long route home, said goodbye to harmful habits, steered clear of a certain group of people because they drained your energy just being around them, helped a stranger for no clear reason, moved from a certain neighborhood or city because it made you uncomfortable, changed jobs when the one you had seemed, okay, said “goodbye” to a teary-eyed girlfriend or boyfriend because you weren’t emotionally fulfilled, chose to leave a certain space because the energy was draining or felt dark, decided not to buy that person’s used car, kept on shopping for a better deal at the mall, replaced your Doctor for one better qualified, became friends with one and not another, went home instead of going out and having a few, changed your eating habits after years of knowing you should, gone back to attending church after being vacant in the pews, and mostly, just listened quietly for God to lead you in all things while immediately hearing an answer?

 Then, you’ve found your inner voice.

-Read an excerpt of his inspirational romance novel, SONS IN THE CLOUDS on Amazon.
+Read sample chapters of his inspirational romance novel, SONS IN THE CLOUDS on www.Amazon.com

 Inspirational Writer and Author of